Avian influenza (bird flu) in winter 2016 to 2017

 The latest situation on avian influenza (bird flu) in the UK and advice on how to reduce the risks.

 Avian influenza (bird flu) is a disease of birds.
-The H5N8 strain of the disease has been found in wild and farmed birds in the UK.
-A number of measures are in place to reduce the risk of the disease spreading.
+The H5N8 strain of the disease has been found in the UK in farmed and wild birds since December 2016.

 If you keep poultry and captive birds

-We have also banned gatherings of poultry across the UK.
+A ban on poultry gatherings remains in place across the UK.
 This applies to birds including chickens, turkeys, ducks and geese, and restricts events such as livestock fairs, auctions and bird shows.

-Advice on rearing game birds and shooting whilst the Prevention Zone is in force is available from The National Gamekeepers Organisation.
+Advice on rearing game birds and shooting while the Prevention Zone is in force is available from The National Gamekeepers Organisation.

 Reporting suspicion of disease in your poultry